mylesv3/packet_capture/lab.md

 1. Capture packet data into a file called `capture.pcap`:

-sudo tcpdump -i eth0 -nn -c9 port 80 -w capture.pcap &
+`sudo tcpdump -i eth0 -nn -c9 port 80 -w capture.pcap &`

-Copied!

-content_copy

 You must press the ENTER key to get your command prompt back after running this command.